chisngyen/semeval-task-11/README.md

 **Goal:** Determine validity while simultaneously identifying and filtering out "noisy" or irrelevant premises in English.

+**Note:**  In this task, the relevant premises is the set of valid statements that are necessary and sufficient to entail the conclusion.
+This means that only "valid" syllogisms will have relevant premises.

 ### Subtask 2 Metrics: Retrieval, Validity, and Bias

 | Metric | Definition | Purpose |